 A: To really see whether a company that provides API products is successful, you should focus on retention.

 Usually what happens is that a customer tries certain things out.
 They say they want to go and use your API, or plan to use it in a certain way.
 But when they really do the project, integrate it into their product or internal business processes, only then you can really validate that they’re using it in a way that satisfies their use case.
-And then if they continue using it, and you observe a growth in API usage, then you know it’s been successful in that company.
+And then if a digital product manager continues using it, and you observe a growth in API usage, then you know it’s been successful in that company.

 And if you see that there’s more traction, more companies become interested in it, that’s even better.
 But it really depends upon the API product.
 It could be that the market size is really small, but the value is huge for your API product.